TrellixVulnTeam/swahilipython_SCMU/Doc/library/formatter.rst

 ----------------------

 Three implementations of the writer object interface are provided as examples by this module.
-Most applications will need to derive new writer classes from the :class:`NullWriter` class.
+Most applications will need to derive new writer classes kutoka the :class:`NullWriter` class.

 .. class:: NullWriter()

    A writer which only provides the interface definition; no actions are taken on any methods.
-This should be the base class for all writers which do not need to inherit any implementation methods.
+This should be the base kundi for all writers which do not need to inherit any implementation methods.